-By using a set of principles, laws and software tools of business value within a proven system, Growth Concepts has served a broad spectrum of businesses since 1989.
-We have worked with non-profits, educational institutions and large Corporations but primarily focus on businesses valued under $5,000,000 where the Owner(s) are working in their business “not on it”.
+By using principles, laws and software tools of business value within a proven system, Growth Concepts has served a broad spectrum of businesses since 1989.
+We have worked with non-profits, educational institutions and large Corporations but primarily focusing on privately held businesses valued under $5,000,000.

-The new ways we have implemented have given results over and over to consistently keep clients happy.
+The customized ways we have implemented have given results over and over again to consistently keep clients happy.
 The most successful clients are those who aggressively implement proprietary best practice methods aided by expert guidance (earnings move) rather than suffering the results of trial and error methods on their own.

 Partial List of Clients

 Pierre Country Bakery

 Bob Harvey Roofing

 Below are some but not all Client Successes Stories: